 - Your company’s employees are its greatest assets

 - Hire people who have the Virgin attitude

 - Empower your employees to solve problems and to make every experience great

 - Engage in social media with a genuine voice

 - Have fun

 Stew Leonard’s, a supermarket chain, has a ridiculously simple set of customer service rules.
-In fact, there are only two of them, and they are literally set in stone.
-The stone in question is a three-ton block of granite bearing these two simple rules:
+In fact, there are only two of them, and they are literally carved on a stone.
+The stone in question is a three-ton block of granite bearing these two simple regulations:

 - Rule 1: The customer is always right!